 Frequently Asked Questions About Hospitality Experiences in Augusta

-Standard hospitality typically provides a limited, functional place to eat or gather during a scheduled window.
-Immersive hospitality is designed around the full guest journey, offering all-day service, dedicated staff, flexible flow for guests coming and going, and a private environment that supports the entire tournament-week experience.
+Standard hospitality offers a limited service window.
+Immersive hospitality is designed around the full guest journey, with continuous service, flexible flow, and a private environment that supports guests before, during, and after tournament play.

 No. Club Magnolia Hospitality is an independent hospitality provider and is not affiliated with, sponsored by, or endorsed by Augusta National Golf Club or the Masters Tournament.